martinmeyer489/Vehicle_detection_tracking_YOLO/README.md

 # Detection and Tracking of Vehicles with OpenCV

 Project by Wepan Chada, Christian Bilgic and Martin Meyer.
-The project goal was to detect vehicles
+The project goal was to detect and track vehicles in real time and storing obtained information in a relational database

 ## Detector
 * several detectors were tested like Frame Differencing and YOLO
-* training of own detection model  based on YOLO v3
+* Training of own detection model based on YOLO v4 tiny, because trained models on common dataset like COCO did not perform satisfactory on used camera perspective
-* CUDA ....
+* Labelling of own data to better account for vehicle occlusions
+* Final Model able to reliably detect vehicles with an AP and a F1 Score of 98 % and average IoU of 88 %
+* On a GPU computing cluster with CUDA enabled support for OpenCV model was able to reach 25 Frames per Secong

-## Tracking
+## Tracker
 * Implementation & Benchmarking of Mean shift, Deep Sort and Centroid Tracking Methods
-* Decision on Centroid tracking Methods because of highest
+* Decision on centroid tracking method because of highest performance
-* Modification of Tracking algorithm to specific use case by implementing Deregisterzones
+* Modification of tracking algorithm to specific use case by implementing deregister zones

 ## Database
-+

-geplante features:
-- framerate begrenzen: also sollzeit berechnen und dafür sorgen, dass mindestens diese gebraucht wird pro durchgang
-- alles in config file auslagern

-datenbank: muss noch bb_y und bb_x irgendwie einbauen muss noch confidence einbauen
+* storing obtained information in a relational database

+## Config File
+* Config file with changeable parameters: debug mode, video save, FPS settings, path settings, region of interest, confidence & threshold of Yolo, methods on/off

-# Demo
+# Demo Video

 [<img src="dcaitti.jpg">](https://www.youtube.com/watch?v=HXrzMZpBrbA)